SUCHiDEV/react-code-split/README.md

 });
 ```

 But don't worry too much about these options.
-React Loadable includes a
+React CodeSplit includes a
 [Babel plugin](#babel-plugin) to add them for you.

 Just add the `react-code-split/babel` plugin to your Babel config: